-Dr. Tamara Cohn Eskenazi is Professor of Bible at Hebrew Union College-Jewish Institute of Religion in Los Angeles.
+Dr. Tamara Cohn Eskenazi serves as The Effie Wise Ochs Professor of Biblical Literature and History at Hebrew Union College-Jewish Institute of Religion in Los Angeles.
 She is the first woman appointed as professor to the Rabbinical Faculty of Hebrew Union College-Jewish Institute of Religion's long history which began in 1875.

 Dr. Eskenazi is the Editor of the award winning book, The Torah: A Women’s Commentary (URJ Press, 2008, with Andrea L. Weiss, Associate Editor), the winner of the 2008 Jewish Book of the Year Award (The Everrett Family Foundation Book of the Year Award), given by the National Jewish Book Council, This unique and 1400 page Commentary, created thanks to the imagination and energies of the WRJ, includes contributions from hundreds of women scholars, clergy and poets.
 Its purpose is to bring the voices and visions of women to the interpretation of the Torah in the 21st century.
 Her most recent book, the commentary on Ruth (the JPS Bible Commentary: Ruth (with Tikva Frymer-Kensky, Z’L), won The National Jewish Book Award for Women Studies”in 2012.
 She is also the recipient of the National Endowment for the Humanities Fellowship for her project on “Out from the Shadows: Biblical Women in the Persian Period (Sixth to Fourth Centuries BCE).”
 A volume in her honor, titled Making a Difference: Essays on Bible and Judaism in Honor of Tamara Cohn Eskenazi, edited by David J.A.
 Clines, Kent Harold Richards and Jacob L. Wright (Sheffield Phoenix) appeared in 2012.